PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 10:17:45
+Last updated: 2024-04-06 10:18:21
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: My only aim is to take many lives.
+The more the better I feel. -